o3de/o3de.org/content/docs/user-guide/programming/autogen/_index.md

 ## How AzAutoGen works

 AzAutoGen works off of two input sets, a collection of value and template files, and a series of mappings from values to templates.
-AzAutoGen outputs to a specified file, or a set of files which contain special substitutions where When AzAutoGen is invoked, it runs through the following steps:
+AzAutoGen outputs to a specified file, or a set of files which contain special substitutions.
+When AzAutoGen is invoked, it runs through the following steps:

 1. Prune all input files without one of the extensions `.xml`, `.json`, or `.jinja`.
 Templates can be co-located with other code as a result, although this isn't recommended.
 1. Categorize the input files as source files (`.xml`, `.json`) and template files (`.jinja`).
 1. For each `input_map,template,output` tuple that makes up a rule, match the corresponding files into their appropriate sets. `template` must be a single file; Each input is run through this template to generate a corresponding file named according to the pattern in `output`.
 Each mapping argument allows for the following substitutions:

    * Within `input_map`, the following matching operators are supported.
-     * `*` - Sequence of any length
+     * `*` - Sequence of any length.
-     * `?` - Single-character squence
+     * `?` - Single-character sequence.
      * `[<sequence>]` - Matches any characters in `<sequence>`.
      * `[!<sequence>]` - Matches any characters _not_ in `<sequence>`.
    * Within `output`, the following tokens can be used to create unique file names for multiple inputs.